tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/监控告警/管理告警策略/配置告警策略_intl_en.md

 Log-based monitoring alarm use cases can be implemented by configuring alarm policies.
 This document describes how to configure an alarm policy in the CLS console.

-## Prerequisites
+## Prerequisite

 - You have uploaded logs to a log topic.
-- You have [configured an index](https://intl.cloud.tencent.com/document/product/614/39594) for the log topic.
+- The log topic has [configured an index](https://intl.cloud.tencent.com/document/product/614/16981).

 ## Directions